Sylius/Sylius/docs/bundles/SyliusShippingBundle/index.rst

 help you a lot!

 Your products or whatever you need to deliver, can be categorized under unlimited set of categories.
-You can display appropriate shipping methods available to the user, based on object category, weight, dimensions and anything you can imagine.
+You can display appropriate shipping methods available to the user, based on weight, dimensions and anything you can imagine.

 Flexible shipping cost calculation system allows you to create your own calculator services.